informatics-isi-edu/hatrac/REST-API.md

     Host: authority_name
     If-None-Match: etag_value

-for which a successful response is:
+for which a successful response is a JSON array of child resource
+URLs:

     200 OK
     Content-Type: application/json
     Content-Length: N
     ETag: etag_value

-    ["/parent_path/namespace_id/child1", "/parent_path/namespace_id/child2", ...]
+    ["/hatrac/parent_path/namespace_id/child1", ...]

-If the `text/uri-list` content-type is negotiated, the response will include URLs for each child including the Hatrac service prefix:
+If the `text/uri-list` content-type is negotiated, the response will be a whitespace separated list of child URLs:

     200 OK
 	Content-Type: text/uri-list